secureworks/dalton/README.rst

           - AGENT_DEBUG=${AGENT_DEBUG}
         restart: always

 Rust support was added in Suricata 4.0 but is optional.
-Starting with Suricata 5.0, Rust is manditory.
-Suricata 4.0 and later agents wishing to use Rust, and all Suricata 5.0 and later agents, should specify the appropriate Dockerfile -- ``Dockerfiles/Dockerfile_suricata_rust``.
+Starting with Suricata 5.0.0, Rust is manditory.
+To turn on Rust support for a Suricata 4.x Agent, set the ``ENABLE_RUST`` arg in the docker-compose file to ``--enable-rust`` for that particular Agent specification (see below example).
+Suricata 4.x Agents that have Rust support will show up in the user interface alongside the string, "with Rust support".

 Example Suricata 4.1.4 specification with Rust support: